UAE lawyer reveals why Indian actress cleared of drug charges in Sharjah took months to return home

 Al Redha said that she had been cleared of all allegations but was unable to leave the country due to an immigration concern.
 She was cleared of her charges on June 12 and was waiting for her passport to be returned in order to reunite with her family.

-Earlier, her passport had been apprehended by local authorities and her name was blacklisted – denying her entry to and from the emirates.
+Earlier, her passport had been apprehended by local authorities and her name was blacklisted – denying her entry to and exit from the Emirates.

 Pereira had flown to the UAE on April 1 thinking that she had bagged an acting gig and was framed by two men who deceived her with false promises of an audition and a role in a Hollywood web series.